 The safety and health of our team is our priority.
 Across our business we have taken the opportunity to review our processes and are reinforcing our normal hygiene measures, sharing Ministry of Health guidelines on prevention and regularly communicating with our team across multiple channels about how to stay safe and healthy.

 We have also put a range of measures in place that are designed to keep both our team and our customers safe and healthy.
 These include encouraging customers shopping in our stores to use their trolley as a distance guide and to follow new floor markings at checkouts.
-We’ve also got perspex screens in place at checkouts.
+We’ve also got perspex screens in place at checkouts, service counters and pharmacies.
 We’ll also be putting up posters across the store to provide our customers and teams with helpful tips to minimise contact with others.